IRjSI/ReactPlaygroundBE/README.md

 ```
 By adding this line in `app.js`

+## Puppeteer
+Puppeteer is used because the script needs to:
+- Run React code in a browser-like environment
+    - React is a client-side library; JSX won’t “just run” in Node.js.
+    - Puppeteer launches a headless Chromium instance, which acts like a real browser.
+- Simulate real user interactions
+    - The code checks if a button click updates the text as expected.
+This requires a real DOM and a browser event loop—something Node alone can’t emulate accurately.
+    - Puppeteer allows you to:
+    ```js
+    const button = await page.waitForSelector("button");
+    await button.click();
+    ```
+    exactly like a real user clicking the button.

 ### Also
 Do not use `puppeteer-core` as it doesn't come with chrome by default, so use `puppeteer`

+## The Solution Worker Flow
+JSX string → Babel → plain JS
+Plain JS → Puppeteer → runs in browser DOM
+Browser → simulate user actions + verify behavior

 The solution that worked:
 ```jsx